Inspections

 The City Of North Vancouver will have a cut-off date of February 8th, 2024 for all building permit applications to remain under the present Code cycle.
 Any permits submitted for after this date may be subject to the new 2024 BCBC.

-City staff perform inspections during various phases of a project to ensure that construction conforms to the approved plans, including applicable codes, regulations, and bylaws.
+City staff perform inspections during various phases of a project to ensure that construction conforms with approved permit drawings, applicable codes, standards and bylaws.

 General Inspection Information